McStasMcXtrace/mccode-antlr/README.md

 it actually implemented _at least two_ related languages: one for component definitions in `.comp` files, one for instrument definitions in `.instr` files, plus arguably more for other specialised tasks.
+Notably the `mcdisplay` utilities of `McCode` make use of a special runtime output mode to identify the positions and shapes of components, and the paths of particles, which is then read by an independent `ply` parser to generated visualizations.

 This project makes use of `ANTLR`'s language dependency feature to separate the languages into `McComp` for components and `McInstr` for instruments, with common language features